 As extended summer custody, the custodial parent can select 21 days when the non-custodial parent may not take possession of the child(ren).
 However, this is only allowed if they provide notice of those dates by April 15th and that these times do not interfere with their own extended summer custody.

-How to Prep Your Kids for Summer Visitation for Non Custodial Parent
+How to Prep Your Kids for this Visitation

 1. Take the time to arrange an organizing session with your former partner.